chenxingqiang/jax-ml/doc/glossary.rst

         We provide ad hoc function interfaces for many algorithms, while :term:`estimator` classes provide a more consistent interface.

-        In particular, Scikit-learn may provide a function interface that fits a model to some data and returns the learnt model parameters, as in :func:`linear_model.enet_path`.
+        In particular, Jax-learn may provide a function interface that fits a model to some data and returns the learnt model parameters, as in :func:`linear_model.enet_path`.
 For transductive models, this also
         returns the embedding or cluster labels, as in